-Japan PM's office knew of possible problems with land deal documents
+Japan PM's office knew of possible problems with land-deal documents

 Japan is seeking exemptions from import tariffs planned by U.S. President Donald Trump.
 Aso’s absence from the G20 meet would deprive it of a lobbying opportunity, amid growing fears of a trade war that could hurt its export-reliant economy.

-Additional reporting by Izumi Nakagawa, Leika Kihara and Stanley White; Writing by Chris Gallagher, Leika Kihara, Elaine Lies and Linda Sieg; Editing by Clarence Fernandez
+Additional reporting by Izumi Nakagawa, Leika Kihara and Stanley White; Writing by Chris Gallagher, Leika Kihara, Elaine Lies and Linda Sieg; Editing by Clarence Fernandez and Catherine Evans